tech-advantage/edc-httpd/README.md

 ## How can I search keyword in the content?

 Use the web service : `/httpd/api/search?query=YourQuery`.
+There are other optional parameters for this request :
+- lang to search the results match with specified lang
+- strict to specify if search is an exact search
+- limit to set a limit of search results
+You can see an example with those parameters below.
 The query is based on [Lucene](https://lucene.apache.org/).
 So you can create complex query with the lucene syntax query.

 The wildcard is supported.